lhmygis/dP2L-models-for-CAMELS-learning/README.md

 4. Start `PyCharm` or `Jupyter Notebook`, and run the `dP2L_Train_Demo.py` locally.

+5. A simple example for training 11 basins
+(1)

 ## Tips on the regional dP2L model
 (For other questions, please contact lh_mygis@163.com.
 We are happy to work together to further develop the dP2L model and gradually complete this model repository.)